dpgmediamagazines/django-arctic/docs/reference.md

 Title of the site to be used in the title tag.
 If not set it will use `ARCTIC_SITE_NAME`

-## `ARCTIC_TOPBAR_BACKGROUND_COLOR`

-String representing the background color of the topbar, for example '#cccccc', if not provided, a default color will be used.

 ## `LOGIN_URL` and `LOGOUT_URL`
 Being a pure Django settings, LOGIN_URL and LOGOUT_URL used in Arctic to display